SpineModel/spinemodel.github.io/_posts/2015-10-08-CoachingNonSoftwareTeams.md

 ---
 layout: post
-title: Using Spine to coach non-software teams category : Explanation
+title: Can this model be used to coach non-software teams? category : FAQ
-tagline: "<br>Using the Spine Model"
+tagline: ""
 author: Kevin Trethewey
 tags: [meta]
 ---